Notice of Pre-AIA or AIA Status

 Regarding claim 13, Huang teaches a frame comprising an opening (Huang figure 2, chamber 50); and a plate coupled with the frame (Huang figure 4, flange portion 12), wherein the first audio speaker comprises: a diaphragm; and a voice coil coupled with the diaphragm, wherein the voice coil is positioned in the opening (Huang figure 4, diaphragms 24 and 34).

-Regarding claim 16, Huang teaches wherein the first frequency range is greater than the second frequency range (Huang figure 4, low-frequency speaker part 2 and high frequency speaker part 3).
+Regarding claim 16, Huang teaches wherein the first direction is opposite the second direction (Huang figure 4, low-frequency speaker part 2 and high frequency speaker part 3, the diaphragm of each speakers oscillates in the forward and rear direction.
+Wherein the forward direction is opposite of the rear direction).

 Claim Rejections - 35 USC § 103